 Pour one (1) cup of rice in the rice cooker.

-Fill the rice cooker or pot with enough distilled water
+Fill the rice cooker or pot with enough distilled water (about 4-5 cups).

 Cleanse the uncooked rice using distilled water, moving in a gentle circular motion to float the unwanted specks or unopened grains from the white rice.
 Then pour out the rice water.